polterguy/phosphorusfive/core/p5.ajax/README.md

-A Managed Ajax library for ASP.NET and C#
+The Phosphorus Five Ajax library
 ========

 This project contains the main Ajax library for Phosphorus Five.
 This Ajax library can be consumed